ua-snap/snap-drupal/README.md

 bower install
 ```

-Three more steps need to happen here (first, install Compass per the note below, then pick it up here).
+Four more steps need to happen here (first, install Compass per the note below, then pick it up here).

+ 1. Log into the Drupal web interface and switch the theme to "Snap Bootstrap"
  1. Grab current Drupal DB copy.
 You probably can wrangle that with no more hints, but I'll prowl email and send one to you shortly.

- 2. Grab current copy of "drupal-managed files."
+ 1. Grab current copy of "drupal-managed files."
 These are files that live in /sites/default/files.
 Get a sysadmin-type to grab you a fresh copy, then unzip that into the same spot locally.

- 3. Compile the SASS:
+ 1. Compile the SASS:

 ```bash
 cd /path/to/sites/all/themes/snap_bootstrap